replicate/flux-fine-tuner/hugging-face-readme-template.md

 ## About this LoRA

 This is a [LoRA](https://replicate.com/docs/guides/working-with-loras) for the FLUX.1-dev text-to-image model.

-It can be used with diffusers or ComfyUI, and can be loaded against both the text-to-video and image-to-video Wan2.1 models.
+It can be used with diffusers or ComfyUI.

 It was trained on [Replicate](https://replicate.com/) using AI toolkit: https://replicate.com/ostris/flux-dev-lora-trainer/train